unstableconfiguration/lite/README.md

     new view().attach(container);
 ```

-## Public Interfaces
+## Public functions

 * .attach(container) : Initiates the view lifecycle, loading the content and data, and binding them to the page.
 * .extend(options) : Creates a derived class with Lite as its base which is extended by the properties in the options object parameter.
 * .loadStyleSheet(uri) : Adds a <link> element to the page head if one does not already exist for the given uri

-## View Lifecycle
+## View Lifecycle hooks
-The view lifecycle contains 4 events.
-Content and data are loaded asynchronously, so there is not a guarantee of the order for onContentLoaded and onDataLoaded.
-Content is bound before data, so onContentBound will execute before onDataBound.
+The view lifecycle contains several events that can be overridden to execute custom code.

+* initialize: Executes as the last part of the object initialization.
+* loadData: Executes when .attach() is called if .data has not been set.
+* onDataLoaded: executes when .setData(data) is called
+* onDataBound: Executes after .onDataLoaded() and after .onContentBound()
-* onContentLoaded(content): Executes after content has been loaded but before it has been bound to the page.
+* onContentLoaded: Executes after content has been loaded but before it has been bound to the page.
-* onDataLoaded: Executes after data has been loaded, but before it has been bound to the content.
 * onContentBound: Executes after .html content has been added to the page.
-* onDataBound: Executes after data has been bound to the page.

 ## Features

-#### require.js integration:
-When data_url points to a file utilizing require.js' define() function, .data will
-automatically be set using the results of that.

 #### Data binding
 HTML elements in the content can be given a 'bind' attribute.
 If the value for bind matches a property in the data, the element's .value or .innerHTML will be set to the value from the data for that property.